 Painter Asbestos and Mesothelioma Lawsuits

-Kelly-Moore Paint Company is one firm that has faced asbestos litigation over the years.
+Kelly-Moore Paint Company is one firm that has faced asbestos litigation process over the years.
 For more than 10 years, Kelly-Moore used asbestos as a thickening agent, filler and fire retardant in its Paco Textures line as well as other interior finishing paints.
 These products usually contained 5-10% asbestos.
 Spackling and taping compounds made by Kelly-Moore may also have contained asbestos. (asbestos.com)

-There have been 48,000 lawsuits filed against the company for asbestos-related injuries.
+There have been 48,000 asbestos compensation lawsuits filed against the company for asbestos-related injuries.
 One 47-year-old construction worker who was diagnosed with mesothelioma was awarded $55 million in 2001 after he was exposed to asbestos through a joint compound product.